Installation

 AstroMate automatically scans your network for AsiAir devices using mDNS.
 When a device is found, it appears on the Telescopes page with its hostname, IP address, and online status.
 No manual configuration is needed in most cases.

-Adding a Telescope Manually
+Adding a telescope manually

 If auto-discovery doesn't find your device (e.g., different subnet), you can add it manually:

-Telescope Settings
+Telescope settings

 Each telescope card shows its online status, IP address, MAC address, and last seen time.
 You can edit the display name, folder alias (used for organizing downloaded files), and SMB share name directly on the card.
 The folder alias determines the directory structure where your photos are saved locally.